Unifying Qubit Routing Across Diverse Quantum ISAs via Canonical Representation: Abstract

 Recent hardware breakthroughs have enabled high-precision implementations of diverse instruction set architectures (ISAs) beyond standard $\mathrm{CX}$-based gates.
 Advanced ISAs involving gates such as $\mathrm{\sqrt{iSWAP}}$ and $\mathrm{ZZ}(\theta)$ gates offer superior circuit synthesis capabilities and can be realized with higher fidelities.
 However, systematic compiler optimization strategies tailored to these advanced ISAs are lacking.

 To address this, we propose \canopus, a unified qubit mapping/routing framework applicable to diverse quantum ISAs.
-Built upon the canonical representation of two-qubit gates, \canopus\ centers on qubit routing to perform deep co-optimization in an ISA-aware approach. \canopus\ leverages the two-qubit canonical representation and the monodromy polytope to model the synthesis cost for more intelligent $ \mathrm{SWAP} $ insertion during the routing stage.
-We also formalize the commutation relations between two-qubit gates through the canonical form, providing a generalized approach to commutativity-based optimizations.
-Experiments show that \canopus\ consistently reduces routing overhead by 15\%-35\% compared to state-of-the-art methods across different ISAs and topologies.
-Our work also presents a coherent method for co-exploration of program patterns, quantum ISAs, and hardware topologies.
-We have for the first time demonstrated that advanced quantum ISAs can be efficiently utilized within a unified routing framework, paving the way for more effective co-design of quantum software and hardware.
+Built upon the canonical representation of two-qubit gates, \canopus\ centers on qubit routing to perform deep co-optimization in an ISA-aware approach. \canopus\ leverages the two-qubit canonical representation and the monodromy polytope theory to model the synthesis cost for more intelligent $\mathrm{SWAP}$ insertion during qubit routing.
+We also formalize the commutation relations between two-qubit gates through the canonical form, providing a generalized approach to commutativity-based optimization.
+Experiments show that \canopus\ consistently reduces routing overhead by 15\%-35\% compared to state-of-the-art methods across various backend ISAs and device topologies.
+More broadly, this work establishes a coherent method for co-exploration of program patterns, quantum ISAs, and hardware topologies, yielding concrete guidelines for hardware-software co-design.
+This is the first practical demonstration of how to efficiently utilize advanced quantum ISAs, opening the door to designing more powerful and synergistic quantum systems.